Table of Contents

 It’s also vital to differentiate IDS from its proactive counterpart, the Intrusion Prevention System (IPS).
 While both monitor network traffic for potential threats, the primary focus of an IDS is detection and alerting.
 In contrast, an IPS takes a more active stance to prevent the detected threats from causing harm.

 In addition to its detection capabilities, the potency of IDS lies in its ability to enhance security responses.
 It identifies hosts and devices within the network, examines the data carried by network packets, and traces it back to the origin of a potential attack.
-This comprehensive approach fortifies a network’s defence against malicious intents.
+This comprehensive approach fortifies a network’s defense against malicious intents.

 Types of IDS Detection